corsac-dart/kernel/README.md

 registered as a module.
 Kernel itself is trying to make zero assumptions on the contents of such library.

+> Even though 1-to-1 relationship between modules and libraries is expected
+> there is no technical restriction to this rule.
+Your library can register
+> two or more modules if it wants.
+Though this is considered as an exception
+> to the rule.

 The benefit of registering a library with the Kernel is that once it's registered it can hook-in to Kernel via special interface and extend it.

-At this point only one hook is supported which enables modules to register their own container configurations with the Kernel's DI container.
+At this point only one hook is supported which enables modules to register their own service configurations with the Kernel's DI container.

 > Future versions may include more extension points of course (one example
 > would be - Kernel's lifecycle events).